damianhakert/damianhakert.github.io/source/jobs/service-engineer/index.html.md

 - Above average knowledge of Unix and Unix based Operating Systems
 - Experience with Ruby on Rails applications and Git
 - Affinity for (and experience with) providing customer support
-- Excellent spoken and written English
-- You share our [values](/handbook/#values), and work in accordance with those values

-### Service Engineer

-Service Engineers meet the following criteria:

 - Technical Skills
   - Triage and resolve GitLab issues
   - Perform Linux system administrator tasks related to GitLab maintenance